Sarthak1576/cryptonite_taskphase_Sarthak/Untangling Users.md

 Used John the Ripper to crack the password hash `john /challenge/shadow-leak`.
 Once the password is cracked, use the `su` command to switch to the zardus user and enter the cracked password when prompted.
 Finally, run the following command to get the flag `/challenge/run`.

 Flag: pwn.college{wvddLXr6oZWqKl94Hhx_UbFSN7B.ddTN0UDL2kzM2czW}
+## Using sudo
+Given that we have `sudo` privileges, we can simply run `sudo cat /flag` to retrieve the flag directly.

+Flag: pwn.college{gvsSqG3FQEjXvEq18vpEsrqF1NV.dhTN0UDL2kzM2czW}